DevForrestWang/SwiftCase/README.md

 - **UIKit**

-  - Function - Describes the usage of strings, arrays, dictionaries, sets, and tuples
+  - Function - the usage of strings, arrays, dictionaries, sets and tuples
-  - UIVIew  - 使用SnapKit 进行界面布局及autolayout方式页面布局
+  - UIVIew  - Use snapkit for interface layout and AutoLayout page layout
-  - Flexbox case - 使用FlexBox进行界面布局、plist文件的加载
+  - Flexbox case - Use flexbox to load interface layout and plist files
-  - UIButton - Button的常用属性；圆角按钮，文字按钮、图文按钮
+  - UIButton - Common attributes of button; Fillet button, text button, graphic button
-  - UILable - Lable的常用属性；多行文本、富文本、及图文混排
+  - UILable - Common attributes of label; Multiline text, rich text, and mixed text and text arrangement
-  - UICollectionView - Collection属性，页头、页脚等设置
+  - UICollectionView - Collection property, page header, footer and other settings
-  - UITextField - testField 属性、左右View的定义、键盘抬起、关闭等功能
+  - UITextField - Textfield property, definition of left and right views, keyboard lifting, closing and other functions
-  - UITextView - testView属性及Placeholder定义
+  - UITextView - Textview property and placeholder definition
-  - Widget By Rx - Rx的常用组件的使用
+  - Widget By Rx - Use of common components of RX
-  - RxSwift and RxCocoa - Rx的语法及特性
+  - RxSwift and RxCocoa - Syntax and characteristics of RX
-  - MapView-GaoDe Map - 高德地图使用示例
+  - MapView-GaoDe Map - Use example of Gaode map
-  - Event - 点击事件、长按事件、滑动、拖动、及图片的放大缩小演示
+  - Event - Click event, long press event, slide, drag, and zoom in and out demonstration of pictures
-  - UI Event - 演示Swift与OC通过闭包、代理的方式进行数据传递
+  - UI Event - Demonstrate the data transfer between swift and OC through closures and agents
-  - Thread, OperationQueue, GCD - 演示线程的三种使用方法
+  - Thread, OperationQueue, GCD - Three ways to use threads
-  - Animation - 待实现
+  - Animation - To be realized
-  - Parse JSON by simdjson(Cocoapods ZippyJSON) - 解析JSON最快的库的使用
+  - Parse JSON by simdjson(Cocoapods ZippyJSON) - Use of the fastest library for parsing JSON
-  - Communication：HTTP、gPRC、WebSocket、Bluetooth、Wifi - 数据通信方式，当前实现了HTTP及gPRC网络请求、通过聊天室演示WebSocket的使用
+  - Communication：HTTP、gPRC、WebSocket、Bluetooth、Wifi - Data communication mode.
+At present, HTTP and GPRC network requests are realized, and the use of websocket is demonstrated through chat room